autonomous-buildings/elementary/documentation/description.md

 <h1> Elementary</h1>

-_An Ontology to Model Electro-mechanical Systems and their Functioning_
+<h2>An Ontology to Model Electro-mechanical Systems and their Functioning</h2>
+(Written in a casual manner by a casual human)

 [TOC]

 ## What is this about?

-Electro-mechanical systems in industrial applications are inter-connected components that process substance and energy in a coordinated manner.
+Electro-mechanical systems in are inter-connected components that process substance and energy in a coordinated manner.
+This could be anything ranging from a humble electric kettle to a power plant.
 Traditionally, descriptions of such systems, usually diagrams and texts, have been created to solely cater for human understanding.
 With the age of AI-assisted autonomy dawning on the industry, the question arises as to how we can make this knowledge accessible to also _intelligent artificial agents_.
 Or, should we just let such agents (including language agents) _discover_ the system on their own and _learn_ to control it?
 The latter option sounds attractive because it is almost engineering-free.
-Except that it is riddled with lack of accuracy, reliability, safety, and explainability.
-Instead of being forced to choose between heavily engineered (and purely reactive) software programs and creative agents based on language/vision models, I advocate making expert-created knowledge encoded in a _machine-understandable_ manner available to both logically reasoning and generative agents.
-Of course, curation of such knowledge is not so obvious and where possible, it is often expensive.
+Except we all know that it is riddled with lack of accuracy, reliability, safety, and explainability.
+Instead of being forced to choose between heavily engineered (and purely reactive) software programs and creative agents based on language/vision models, I advocate a middle path of making expert-created knowledge encoded in a _machine-understandable_ manner available to both logically reasoning and generative agents.
+Of course, curation of such knowledge is not so obvious, and where possible, it is often expensive.
 Which is why I show that even basic qualitative descriptions that can be automatically synthesized out of existing sources bring significant benefit to AI agents which are then spared of creatively probabilistic acts.
 I am quite sure that the astounding capabilities of current day LLMs is on your mind.
-I will take time to show that I am not talking of knowledge-informed approach as being _disjoint_ from AI methods, but contrarily, that it is a very integral part of AI that is currently missing.
+I will take time to show that I am not talking of knowledge-informed approach as being _disjoint_ from or versus AI methods, but contrarily, that it can be a very integral part of AI (and this is currently missing).

 **Elementary** is an ontology that helps model such knowledge.
 It is based on the Semantic Web standards which has a proven background in industrial applications.
-The name is inspired by Conan Doyle's fictional character of Sherlock Holmes, who tells his friend Watson that happenings can be explained on the basis of elementary facts (the phrase first appears in the story "A study in Scarlet").
-When it comes to the physical world, elementary facts are invaluable in working out mysteries.
+The name Elementary is inspired by Conan Doyle's fictional character of Sherlock Holmes, who impresses upon his friend Watson that happenings can be explained on the basis of _elementary_ facts (the phrase first appears in the story "A study in Scarlet").
+In "The Adventure of the Blue Carbuncle", Holmes deduces a stranger’s entire personality, financial status, and lifestyle just by looking at a lost, battered felt hat.
+When it comes to the physical world in which machines operate, elementary facts are indeed invaluable in working out mysteries.

+I claim (on good grounds) that the knowledge we need has to include at least four aspects: (1) Requirements, i.e., what needs to be accomplished, (2) system design description, i.e., what was built to accomplish the goals, (3) physical principles (underlying the system), and (4) the description of how the system's function in automated towards achieving the requirements.
+I am talking about knowledge required to automate / operate the system and not design and build it.
+I found most people nodding in agreement to 1, 2, and 4, and generally frowning on mention of 3.
+It turns out that physics is the easiest of all and it makes other things even more easier.

-In principle, knowledge modeled by Elementary consists of three parts:
+Therefore, in principle, knowledge modeled by Elementary consists of fource parts:

 ![alt text](images/overview.png)